-Coordinators: A. Oberweis, R. Studer

-Part of the modules: Business Processes and Information Systems (p.
-64)[IW3INAIFB8]
+Coordinators:A. Oberweis, R. StuderPart of the modules:Business Processes and Information Systems (p.
+63)[IW3INAIFB8]

-Hours per week

-Winter / Summer Term
+ECTS Credits Hours per week Term Instruction language 4 2 Winter / Summer Term de

-de

-Instruction language

-de

 The assessment of this course are practical work, presentations and a written thesis according to §4(2), 3 of the examination regulation.
 Practical work, presentations and a written thesis are weighted according to the course.